 Soon after, it occurred to me that every kid in the neighborhood had a Nintendo except for me.
 Aaron Husted had one, Arnold and Jimmy had one, Nick Cortis across the street played his on a ridiculous movie projector, and hell, the kid down the street with the awesome tree house had three Nintendos.
 Three!

-You're talking to the footbag champ of 1990.
+My original copy of California Games.
+You're talking to the footbag champ of 1990. |

 At some point, I think my parents noticed that I'd unabashedly ride my bike from one house to the next playing whenever and wherever I could.
 Tetris, Classic Concentration, Mario 2, TMNT--for a kid without a Nintendo, I was playing a heck of a lot of it!